DiamondLightSource/blueapi/docs/how-to/use-persistent-volumes.md

     memory: 400Mi
 ```

-Finally, if installing BlueAPI from source rather than from the packaged helm chart `image.tag` value must to set to a recent BlueAPI release, else the default `0.1.0` will pull an image without the required features.
+Finally, if installing BlueAPI from source rather than from the packaged helm chart, `image.tag` value must to set to a recent BlueAPI release, else the default `0.1.0` will pull an image without the required features.
 ```yaml
 # This sets the container image more information can be found here: https://kubernetes.io/docs/concepts/containers/images/
 image: